-a.
-The texture of the exposed subsoil/parent material is not adequate to produce vegetative growth b.
-The soil material is so shallow that the rooting zone is not deep enough to support plants or furnish continuing supplies of moisture and plant nutrients.
+1. Topsoil is placed over prepared subsoil prior to establishment of permanent vegetation.
+The purpose is to provide a suitable soil medium for b.
+The soil material is so shallow that the rooting zone is not deep enough to support plants or furnish continuing supplies of moisture and plant c.
+The original soil to be vegetated contains material toxic to plant growth.

-c.
-The original soil to be vegetated contains material toxic to plant growth d.
-The soil is so acidic that treatment with limestone is not feasible a.
-Topsoil must be a loam, sandy loam, clay loam, silt loam, sandy clay loam, or loamy sand.
-Other soils may be used if recommended by an agronomist or soil scientist and approved by the appropriate approval authority.
-Topsoil must not be a mixture of contrasting textured subsoils and must contain less than 5 percent by volume of cinders. stones, slag, coarse fragments, gravel, sticks, roots, trash, or other materials larger than 1 1/2 inches in diameter b.
-Topsoil must be free of noxious plants or plant parts such as Bermuda grass, quack grass, Johnson grass, nut sedge, poison by, thistle, or others as specified. c.
-Topsoil substitutes or a rendments as recommended by a qualified agronomist or soil scientist and approved by the appropriate approval authority, may be used in lieu of natural topsoil.
+2. Topsoil salvaged from an existing site may be used provided it meets the standards as set forth in these specifications.
+Typically, the depth of a.
+Topsoil must be a loam, sandy loam, city loam, silt loam, sandy city loam, or loamy sand.
+Other soils may be used it recommended by an agronomist or soil scientist and approved by the appropriate approval authority.
+Topsoil must not be a mixture of contrasting textured subsoils and must contain less than 5 percent by volume of cinders, stones, slag, coarse fragments, gravel, sticks, roots, trash, or other materials larger than 1 1/2 b.
+Topsoil must be free of noxious plants or plant parts such as Bermuda grass, quack grass, Johnson grass, nut sedge, poison ivy, thistle, or others c.
+Topsoil substitutes or amendments, as recommended by a qualified agronomist or soil scientist and approved by the appropriate approval authority.